 The original recipe I got my inspiration from uses gobo (burdock root) and carrots, and it’s really great that way!
 That being said, a lot of people in the US probably don’t know what burdock root is, and aren’t really looking to try it.
 I wanted to make this recipe more accessible so I decided to go with corn and carrots.
 The corn adds a great sweetness to the salad, and I think it’s just perfect!

-I hope you give this sesame carrot salad a try!
+I hope you give this Japanese carrot salad a try!